zemse/hardhat-tracer/README.md

 # hardhat-tracer 🕵️

-Allows you to see emitted events when running your tests.
+Allows you to see events, calls and storage ops when running your tests.

 ## Installation